- Student Attendance

 Project Success, SWIC’s Early Alert System, in collaboration with faculty, assists academically at-risk students.

-During the first two weeks of each semester, students can walk into any Success Center to receive help with navigating their SWIC technology such as Blackboard, Teams, eSTORM, SWIC email and any academic technology.
+During the first two weeks of each semester, students can walk into any Success Center to receive help with navigating their SWIC technology such as Brightspace, Teams, eSTORM, SWIC email and any academic technology.

 They can also take a free learning profile to understand their strengths and weaknesses on 10 scales indicative of college success along with receiving a free SWIC Student Planner and time management support.